The lifetime allowance (LTA) replacement came into force on 6 April 2024. This was good news for clients saving for their retirement.

 • PCLS payments and the tax-free elements of UFPLS payments – it differs slightly to the LTA regime because if a client previously took a PCLS payment of £100,000, then they crystallised £400,000 and used £400,000 of their LTA.
 If the client crystallises £400,000 now, it is just the £100,000 PCLS payment that reduces their LSA and LSADBA.

 • Serious ill health lump sums – where the client is under age 75, has uncrystallised benefits and a diagnosis of less than 12 months to live, they can take pensions from their arrangements up to the limit tax free.
-This doesn’t often happen because the client would be bringing the money from an IHT-favourable environment into the estate but, if they did, this would use some or all of the allowance.
+This doesn’t often happen at present because the client would be bringing the money from an IHT-favourable environment into the estate but, if they did, this would use some or all of the allowance.
+Of course, the tax treatment of unused pension funds on death changes from 6 April 2027 and so this may happen more frequently in the future.

-• Defined benefit lump sum death benefit (death in service benefits that are written under pensions legislation) and uncrystallised funds lump sum death benefits – previously, these would have been tested against the old LTA but are tested against the LSADBA going forwards.
+• Defined benefit lump sum death benefit (death in service benefits that are written under pensions legislation) and uncrystallised funds lump sum death benefits – previously, these would have been tested against the old LTA but are now tested against the LSADBA.

-• Pension protection lump sum death benefit (LSDB), annuity LSDB, drawdown pension LSDB and flexi-access drawdown LSDB – these are all new as they weren't tested under the LTA if an individual crystallised benefits before age 75.
+• Pension protection lump sum death benefit (LSDB), annuity LSDB, drawdown pension LSDB and flexi-access drawdown LSDB – these were all introduced as part of the new regime - they weren't tested under the LTA if an individual crystallised benefits before age 75.
 Please note, if a client crystallised benefits before 5 April 2024 and dies after this date, the crystallised benefits are not tested against their LSADBA.

-While these are new tests, the important point to consider is the word ‘lump sum’ – it is only lump sums that are tested against these allowances, which are taxable at the client’s marginal rate if the allowances are exceeded.
+The important point to consider for these tests is the word ‘lump sum’ – it is only lump sums that are tested against these allowances, which are taxable at the client’s marginal rate if the allowances are exceeded.
 Please note that Beneficiary Flexi-access Drawdown (BFAD) is excluded, which is a U-turn in terms of the original legislation that was proposed.
 BFAD remains outside of the testing regime – so, if the client dies before age 75, BFAD is paid tax free whatever the size of the pension arrangement.
 If the client dies at or after age 75, BFAD is still not tested but is taxable as before on withdrawal only.

 • Overseas Transfer Allowance – this replaces BCE 8 under the old regime (transferring to QROPS - qualifying recognised overseas pension scheme).
 The starting point is that the allowance is set at the same amount as the LSADBA and so is used when a client transfers benefits to QROPS - qualifying recognised overseas pension scheme.
 Benefits can be transferred tax free if they are within the allowance but they are taxable at 25% where it has been exceeded (as they would under the old LTA regime).